-- Travel expenses are subject to the non-emergency travel benefit provisions. - If the second opinion does not agree with the first opinion, a third opinion may be covered. - No benefits are payable for any duplicate Diagnostic Testing. - The second or third opinion Physicians cannot be financially associated with each other or the first Physician.
+- Travel expenses are subject to the Non-Emergency Travel benefit provisions. - If the second opinion does not agree with the first opinion, a third opinion may be covered. - No benefits are payable for any duplicate Diagnostic Testing. - The second or third opinion Physicians cannot be financially associated with each other or the first Physician.

-TRAVEL EXPENSES

-Emergency Transportation
+TRAVEL EXPENSES Emergency Transportation

-Emergency transportation is covered provided the Participant has a medical condition which is lifethreatening and that requires immediate transfer to a Hospital that has special facilities for treating the condition.
+Emergency transportation is covered provided the Participant has a medical condition which is a life-threatening situation that requires immediate transfer to a Hospital that has special facilities for treating the condition.
 Emergency transportation includes:

-- · Professional ground ambulance, and - Round trip transportation by commercial airline or professional air ambulance from the place where the medical condition occurred to the nearest location where professional treatment can be obtained.
+- Professional ground ambulance, and - Round trip transportation by commercial airline or professional air ambulance from the place where the medical condition occurred to the nearest location where professional treatment can be obtained.